A police officer shot a man in handcuffs. Months earlier, the department had been warned.

 With law enforcement agencies across the country under pressure to improve officer training and oversight, Owen’s case is a cautionary tale of missed opportunities, the limits of early-warning systems and the danger of relying on police officers to report for themselves when they are stressed or struggling.

-Owen’s supervisors were unaware he’d sought workers’ compensation for psychological difficulties stemming from a fatal shooting early in his career, department officials say, even though Owen was supposed to notify them.
+Owen’s supervisors were unaware he had sought workers’ compensation for psychological difficulties stemming from a fatal shooting early in his career, department officials say, even though Owen was supposed to notify them.
 Over the next decade, Owen used force against civilians at least nine times, according to a Washington Post examination of his career.
 Twice last year, videos taken as Owen was arresting people show him with his hands on their necks.
 Criminal charges against some of the people Owen arrested over the years were dropped because he didn’t show up in court.

 Department officials say Owen, who was fired after the Green shooting, has not been found at fault in any of the cases identified by The Post.
 He is charged with murder and being held without bond; his trial date has not been set.